Xigera Camp is a little piece of paradise in the Okavangos wetlands.

 Afternoon tea was a real highlight with a selection of duck spring rolls and hoi sin sauce, breaded mozzarella balls, a pesto and apricot mezze, passion-fruit pots and a very delicious carrot cake.

 Dinner is a three-course meal and was excellent.
 We had the choice of slow-roasted leg of lamb with mint sauce or marinated roasted pork neck with apple and sage sauce – or in our case both!
 This was accompanied by roasted sweet potatoes, grilled marrows with olives, carrot and cashew nuts.
 The vegetarian option was an aubergine curry.
 To finish we had a delicious dark-chocolate pudding.

 Dining style: Group Meals

 Cost of meal e.g. lunch: Included

-Birdwatching: Xigera is home to spectacular birdlife, including endless herons, egrets, cranes and smaller water-birds.
-In September 2012, we were treated to the sight of African skimmers at Xigera Lagoon.
-It's also a good area for the elusive Pel's fishing owl.See more ideas for Birdwatching in Botswana
+Birdwatching: Xigera Camp is home to spectacular birdlife including countless herons, egrets, cranes and smaller water birds.
+We have seen African skimmers at Xigera Lagoon and it’s also a good area for the elusive Pel's fishing owl.See more ideas for Birdwatching in Botswana

 Health & safety